Robert Lundahl | Emmy Award winning Filmmaker, Journalist, Writer — Technology, Culture, Environment

-It’s probably more true than not that from a certain perspective, creating a Re-Brand, and/or launching campaigns requires an inordinate amount of time in the advance stages of group decision making, vendor relations, and creative development.
-It takes so much time, in fact, and demands uniqueness and vision to such a degree that many attempts fall short.
+It’s probably more true than not that from a certain perspective, creating a Re-Brand, and/or launching campaigns requires an inordinate amount of time on the “front end”, from research to launch.

-But this is also a matter of imagination, and of flexible thinking.
-It’s the rare corporation. tribe, or non-profit that can think, and act, and run, on its feet, in real time, and why systems-building and automated marketing get press.
+It’s the rare corporation, agency, or non-profit that can think, and act, and run, on its feet, in real time, and why systems-building and automated marketing get attention.

 We approached this project on several levels.